 “Daddy!
 It talk!”
 His little girl’s face was beaming with excitement as she spoke.

 Suddenly the rag stopped flying about and fell onto the ground, becoming motionless.

-“Sorry Dad.
+“Sorry.
 I kind of got carried away.”
 His son apologized.
 “I’ll fix it right away.”

-With those very words, the pieces of glasses on the floor rose up and shot towards the window.
+With those very words, the pieces of glasses on the floor rose up and shot toward the window.
 The shards melded together, reforming into a perfect pane of glass.
 Within seconds, the broken window was fully restored.

 “Be more careful next time.
 You both could’ve gotten hurt.”
 He scolded.

 “I will.
 Sorry to worry you.”
 His son replied apologetically.
-Taking another look at his daughter, Anise had gotten off the bed and was looking at the rag on the ground.
-Curiously poking at it with her finger.
+Taking another look at his daughter, Anise had gotten off the bed and was looking at the rag on the ground, curiously poking at it with her finger.

 “Anise, don’t touch that.”
 He scolded her.

 “Hm?”
 She looked back at him and poked the rag once more before stopping.

 “Breakfast should be ready soon.
 Come down and wash yourselves before your mother starts going on about how cold breakfast has gotten.”
 He gave the two a loving smile as he left them.